What is Customer Success? Our Testimonials for SalesRX

 Why should I use training when the training we tried last time didn’t work?

-Did you really look at the potential outcome and say, “This is what I want in six months?”
-Or did you kind of wing it like, “Well, let’s try this,” and then not really have a commitment?
-Or did you say, “This is fundamentally going to change the way I do business, and I’m going to put everything I can into it?”
+Did you look at the potential outcome and say, “This is what I want in six months?”
+Or did you wing it like, “Well, let’s try this,” and then not commit?
+Or did you say, “This is fundamentally going to change how I do business, and I’m going to put everything I can into it?”
 If that’s the case, well, then great.
 Let’s move on.

 Did you expect people to train on their own?
 That doesn’t work.
 There is no set-and-forget training.
-Ninety percent of people who start learning to play guitar, drop it shortly thereafter.
-And, in January an awful lot of people buy diet books or plans.
+Ninety percent of people who start learning to play guitar drop it shortly after.
+And, in January, many people buy diet books or plans.
 And they don't work, but why not?
 Because these things - on their own - don't change behavior.

-A lot of people know you should welcome a shopper and make them feel valued.
-Just knowing doesn't ingrain that information in their bodies, minds, and habits, because it’s always easier to fall back on what you’ve always done.
+Many people know you should welcome a shopper and make them feel valued.
+Knowing doesn't ingrain that information in their bodies, minds, and habits because it’s always easier to fall back on what you’ve always done.

 Trying something new might feel like, “Well, I’ve got to put on a tuxedo and run.”
 And that doesn’t feel comfortable.
-And a lot of people think, “Well, I don’t think I want to do it.”
-Or they kind of half do it, or they want to cram it all in at once.
+And many people think, “Well, I don’t think I want to do it.”
+Or they kind of half do it or want to cram it all in at once.

-And that doesn’t work, because if you’re really serious about training, then what I want you to understand is that proper implementation works.
+And that doesn’t work because if you’re really serious about training, I want you to understand that proper implementation works.

 What does the proper implementation of training look like?

-We’ve taken the time to come up with a whole training calendar so you know exactly how it’s supposed to work.
+We’ve taken the time to develop a whole training calendar so you know exactly how it’s supposed to work.

-For the first three weeks your managers, your area managers, and your sales reps go into the virtual classroom with me Monday through Friday.
-And then after that, you’re going to have a kickoff meeting, get everybody’s questions answered, and make sure that they all feel like, “Oh, this is a WE moment, we’re all doing this.”
+For the first three weeks, your managers, area managers, and sales reps go into the virtual classroom with me Monday through Friday.
+And then after that, you’re going to have a kickoff meeting, get everybody’s questions answered, and make sure that they all feel like, “Oh, this is a WE moment; we’re all doing this.”

-Then the associates go through the program more slowly, a couple of lessons twice a week, and the following week, you do mock sessions.
-Mock sessions are basically the difference between training and just hoping.
-You’ll take what you've learned, and say, “Now let’s see what that looks like in the store.”
+Then, the associates go through the program more slowly, a couple of lessons twice a week, and you do mock sessions the following week.
+Mock sessions are the difference between training and just hoping.
+You’ll take what you've learned and say, “Now let’s see what that looks like in the store.”

-And in 2022, I’m here to tell you that yes, Omicron, or whatever variant is here, is going to be around.
-But what isn’t going to be around is people’s interest to go out and spend more money with your store if something doesn’t change.
-Maybe you came off a great year, like a bike store, or a sewing machine store.
+What isn’t going to be around is people’s interest to go out and spend more money with your store if something doesn’t change.
+Maybe you came off a great year, like a bike or sewing machine store.
 But that’s eventually going to normalize.

 At some point, you’re going to be looking around for customers.
-And if you don’t have a sales process underneath you, which is going to take about four to six months of training, then you’re probably going to rely on discounts and doing all the things that got you in trouble before.
+And if you don’t have a sales process underneath you, which will take about four to six months of training, then you’ll probably rely on discounts and doing all the things that got you in trouble before.
 You might have taken a loser’s limp and said, “Well, let’s all read this blog,” or “Let’s just have a meeting.,” instead of saying, “Wow, what is it going to take for me to get there” and “I’m all in.
 I’m going to do it.”

 Why that doesn’t work is that you haven’t altered your behavior.
 Training always works if you are invested in it.
 If you know why you’re doing it, if you’re fully 100 percent committed to it, then more than likely - if you have a process like Sales RX, which we are using to train thousands of people around the world on how to develop rapport, how to discover the shopper, how to engage them, to build trust, and get the sale - if you have that system, and you religiously go through and train and hold people accountable, and more importantly, you reward them for doing it, well, then you’re going to be thanking me that you followed this.